Celebrating & Honoring People is our people skills chat topic this Sunday in honor of Labor Day weekend.

 I am the founder and host of the chat and will be happy to answer any questions you have in advance: Email me.

 Connect with you this Sun.
-June 29, 2014, 10am EDT in our People Skills Global Twitter Chat to explore leadership and friendship.
+Aug.
+31, 2014, 10am EDT in our People Skills Global Twitter Chat on celebrating & honoring people.

 Until then, as always, I wish you bonds of happiness and success!